 Most of the cannabinoid receptors are found in parts of the brain that influence pleasure, memory, thinking, concentration, sensory and time perception, and coordinated movement.
-Marijuana triggers an increase in the endocannabinoid system.
-One of the effects is a release of dopamine in the brain, which creates the pleasurable feelings or “high.”
+Marijuana triggers an increase in the activity of the endocannabinoid system, which causes the release of dopamine in the brain's reward centers, creating the pleasurable feelings or “high.”
 Other effects include changes in perceptions and mood, lack of coordination, difficulty with thinking and problem solving, and disrupted learning and memory.

 Certain parts of the brain have a lot of cannabinoid receptors.
 These areas are the hippocampus, the cerebellum, the basal ganglia, and the cerebral cortex.
 (Learn more about these areas and how THC affects them.)
 The functions that these brain areas control are the ones most affected by marijuana:

 - Learning and memory.
 The hippocampus plays a critical role in certain types of learning.
 Disrupting its normal functioning can lead to problems studying, learning new things, and recalling recent events.
-A recent study followed people from age 13 to 38 and found that those who used marijuana a lot in their teens and continued into adulthood had a large drop in IQ, even if they quit.
+A recent study followed people from age 13 to 38 and found that those who used marijuana a lot in their teens had up to an 8 point drop in IQ, even if they quit in adulthood.3,4

 - Coordination.
-THC affects the cerebellum, the section of our brain that controls balance and coordination, and the basal ganglia, another part of the brain that helps control movement.
-These effects can affect performance in such activities as sports, driving, and video games.
+THC affects the cerebellum, the area of our brain that controls balance and coordination, and the basal ganglia, another part of the brain that helps control movement.
+These effects can influence performance in such activities as sports, driving, and video games.

 - Judgment.
-Since marijuana can affect decision-making, using it can cause you to do things you might not do when you are not under the influence of drugs—such as engaging in risky sexual behavior— which can lead to sexually transmitted diseases (STDs), like HIV, the virus that causes AIDS—or getting in a car with someone who’s been drinking or is high on marijuana.
+Since THC affects areas of the frontal cortex involved in decision making, using it can cause you to do things you might not do when you are not under the influence of drugs—such as engaging in risky sexual behavior, which can lead to sexually transmitted diseases (STDs) like HIV, the virus that causes AIDS—or getting in a car with someone who’s been drinking or is high on marijuana.

-If marijuana is consumed in foods or beverages, the effects of THC appear later—usually in 30 minutes to 1 hour—but can last up to 4 hours.
+If marijuana is consumed in foods or beverages, the effects of THC appear later—usually in 30 minutes to 1 hour—but can last over 4 hours.

 Learn more about how the brain works and what happens when a person uses drugs.